gwisk/gradguide/README.md

    You'll also see there is a "funnel" at play here.
 I give the big picture of the collaboration at Fermilab, discuss what Caltech is doing, then I finally state what it is I do.
+Essentially I have started with the big picture then I get more and more specific.
 I recommend you use the funnel in whatever it is you write.
-It looks simple, but I myself often forget to use it, and it's a great way to help structure your paragraphs.
+It's simple, but I often forget to use it myself, and it's a great way to help structure your paragraphs.